Robert Fico: Wealth

 Fico's property situation has drawn significant public and media scrutiny over the years.
-Fico and his family originally lived in Bratislava's Dlhé diely, in an ordinary apartment in a panel house.
-In 2008, Fico moved into a residential Apartment complex Čmelovec located in Bratislava's Old Town, near Bratislava castle, which belongs to the Diplomatic Services Bureau.
+At the beginning of his political career, Fico and his family lived in Bratislava's Dlhé diely, in an ordinary apartment in a panel house.
+In 2008, Fico moved into a residential Apartment complex Čmelovec located in Bratislava's Old Town, near Bratislava Castle, which belongs to the Diplomatic Services Bureau.

-Since 2012, he was known for renting luxury properties rather than owning them.
+Since 2012, he has been known for renting luxury properties rather than owning them.
 Notably, he lived in a large apartment within the Bonaparte complex, located in Bratislava's Old Town, which was a 377-square-meter luxurious residence.
 He rented this apartment starting in 2012 from businessman Ladislav Bašternák, who was later convicted of tax fraud.
 This arrangement, which cost €2,850 monthly, became a source of criticism and was cited in political controversies.

 After leaving the Bonaparte complex in 2019, Fico stayed in various temporary residences.
 In January 2021, Fico moved into a luxury apartment in the Sokolská Residence, which he rented from his party colleague Dušan Muňko in a highly desirable and lucrative part of Bratislava.
 This residence is located in the Old Town district, specifically in the prestigious diplomatic quarter under the Slavín memorial, which is known for its high-end residential character.
 In 2023, Fico purchased a 135-square-meter apartment in the residence for €509,000, securing it at a price significantly below the expert-estimated market value of €750,000 to €1 million.

 In 2002, Fico purchased an 820-square-meter vineyard plot in Bratislava's New Town for a notably low price of approximately €1,850 (less than 37,000 SKK).
 In 2007, opposition leader Mikuláš Dzurinda accused Fico of a speculative purchase, claiming the land's subsequent reclassification for construction had inflated its value to approximately €180,000 (SKK 6 million).
 Fico vehemently denied the claims of speculation, stating, "I'm not an idiot to ruin my reputation for 800 square meters of vineyard", and subsequently retaliated against Dzurinda by labeling him a "liar" and filing a criminal charge, stating that he possessed official documents proving the property was registered strictly as a vineyard.

 His income largely stems from his political office.
 As the prime minister of Slovakia, his salary is substantial.
 Reports from 2025 indicate his annual salary is approximately €144,000 (or roughly 8 times the national average).
 In June 2024, a law was passed that grants a lifetime salary to former prime ministers who have served more than two full electoral cycles.
 As the longest-serving prime minister, Fico is currently the only politician who qualifies for this retirement benefit.